 If you transcend all of our weird biological needs, like all the things that are attached to being a human being ego, lust, greed, desire to conquer, desire to control resources all those things are territorial primate instincts.

-Well, it can't be just diagnosed because, I mean, I know so many people that have nonverbal autistic kids, where I didn't know anybody that had nonverbal autistic kids when I was younger.
+It can't be just diagnosed because, I mean, I know so many people that have nonverbal autistic kids, where I didn't know anybody that had nonverbal autistic kids when I was younger.

 But what I'm saying is, but ultimately, the human race is moving into a very weird place.

-Environmental endocrine disruptors, so various toxins, phthalates, microplastics, and plasticizers that are completely disruptive to people's endocrine system, reproductive system.
+So various toxins, phthalates, microplastics, and plasticizers that are completely disruptive to people's endocrine system, reproductive system.

-From the introduction of these petrochemical products in the 1950s and 60s, you see a direct correlation between the dip in testosterone rates amongst men, the increase of miscarriages and infertility, and then on top of that, the actual shrinking of their taint.
+And from the introduction of these petrochemical products in the 1950s and 60s, you see a direct correlation between the dip in testosterone rates amongst men, the increase of miscarriages and infertility, and then on top of that, the actual shrinking of their taint.

-So, one of the ways they find out the difference between mammals, some mammals in particular, when you see a baby mammal, the difference between a male and a female is easily recognized by the size of the gap between their anal hole and where their genitals are.
+So, one of the ways they find out the difference between mammals, some mammals in particular, when you see a baby mammal, The difference between a male and a female is easily recognized by the size of the gap between their anal hole and where their genitals are.

 And what we are transcending it, whether we like it or not.

-I think it might be a feature of evolution that our insistence on using plastics and technology and all of these different environmental toxins that we use to produce energy and all the goods and services that we need also are disrupting our endocrine system and changing us.
+That our insistence on using plastics and technology and all of these different environmental toxins that we use to produce energy and all the goods and services that we need also are disrupting our endocrine system and changing us from being these hulking,

 We softened them to the point where there is something compatible with our modern life, with households and families and babies.